szymor/bulwa-cansim/README.md

 `emit(msg)` - sends a message over CAN or CAN FD, the *msg* table describes the message to be sent:
 - `msg.type` - "CAN" or "CANFD",
 - `msg.id` - message identifier,
-- `msg.len` - the length of the message,
-- `msg.dlc` - CAN only, data length code to be sent; certain controllers allow the transmission or reception of a DLC greater than eight, but the actual data length is always limited to eight bytes,
+- `msg.dlc` - CAN only, data length code to be sent; certain controllers allow to send DLC different than the actual message length; if not provided, it is assumed from msg's length (#msg),
 - `msg.eff` - boolean, Extended Frame Format flag,
 - `msg.rtr` - boolean, Remote Transmission Request flag,
 - `msg.err` - boolean, Error Message Frame,